On the heapability of finite partial orders: Maximal heapable subsets of interval orders

-\item The remaining case is when $I_{r}$ can be inserted in a slot (thus is present in the greedy solution) but is {\bf not} present in the optimal solution $\Gamma_{r-1}$.
-Let $J$ be the interval that sits in the same position in $\Gamma_{r-1}$ as $I_{r}$ in the greedy solution (Figure~\ref{first-flow}). $J$ must exist, otherwise one could extend $\Gamma_{r-1}$ by inserting $I_{r}$ at that position.
+\item Suppose now that $I_{r}$ can be inserted in a slot (thus is present in the greedy solution) but is {\bf not} present in the optimal solution $\Gamma_{r}$.
+Let $J$ be the interval that has the same parent in $\Gamma_{r}$ as $I_{r}$ has in the greedy solution (Figure~\ref{first-flow}). $J$ must exist, otherwise one could simply extend $\Gamma_{r-1}$ by inserting $I_{r}$ at that position.

 By the order we considered, the intervals $I_{r}$ ends no later than $J$ does.
 So by inserting $I_{r}$ instead of $J$ we obtain an optimal solution $\Gamma_{r}=\Gamma_{r-1}\setminus \{J\}\cup \{I_{r}\} $ that satisfies the induction property. \end{itemize} \end{proof}